History of Tsinghua University: Origins

 The United States government begin to remit the difference in 1909.
 In May, Tenney Charles Daniel was assigned to represent the United States government in the study programme.
 The selection of students was finalised after a series of discussion in June, and the proposal received the imperial approval on 10 July.
 The office for the study programme was officially set up on 17 July.
 On 25 August, Zhou Ziqi and Tang Guo'an were appointed to the board of directors to run the office operations.
 Tsinghua Garden was transferred to the study programme office to establish the preparatory school.

 The inscription on the plaque of Tsinghua Garden written by the Xianfeng Emperor.

 Republican era

 Tsinghua received a charter from the Republic of China (ROC) in 1928 and became a national university.
 At the onset of Second Sino-Japanese War, Tsinghua, Peking University and Nankai University moved to Changsha and formed the National Changsha Provisional University.
 The combined school relocated to Kunming in 1938 and was renamed as National Southwest Associated University.

 Tsinghua was restored in 1946 at Tsinghua Garden.
 It became one of the National Key Universities of the People's Republic of China following education policy reforms starting in 1952.
-The National Tsing Hua University at Hsinchu, Taiwan was formed in 1956 by Tsinghua academics who fled the communist revolution.
+National Tsing Hua University at Hsinchu, Taiwan was formed in 1956 by Tsinghua academics who fled the communist revolution.